cncf/people/README.md

 - "Staff"
 - "Technical Oversight Committee"

-Here is an sample entry:
+Here is a sample entry:

 ```json
     {